zoya-chowdhury/Zoyas-Bluestamp-Portfolio/index.md

 ```

+## IR Obstacle Avoidance
-- ***IR Obstacle Avoidance:*** This sensor senses obstacles by transmitting IR rays and receives them when a surface (of an object) reflects them back.
+This sensor senses obstacles by transmitting IR rays and receives them when a surface (of an object) reflects them back.
 If the serial monitor was opened, a 1 would correspond with no nearby object, while a 0 would alert me if there was.
 One of the green lights on the sensor also turns on to show the same thing.

-  SCHEMATICS:
+ ### SCHEMATICS:

    <img src="detect_the_obstacle_bb.jpg" width="621" height="261.9" />

-    CODE:
+### CODE:

 ```c
 int irObstaclePin = 2;